 Did you know that on the first page of Google, over 67% of clicks go to the first five organic results?

-In 2020, it’s no secret that search engine optimization (better known as SEO) is crucial to any website’s success.
+It’s no secret that search engine optimization (better known as SEO) is crucial to any website’s success.
 However, the world of SEO can be a bit overwhelming at times.

 How do you get your website up into that coveted first-page ranking in Google, where over half of the clicks are happening?